microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 would need this.
 I suggestion we deprecate it in [proposal 0006](https://github.com/microsoft/hlsl-specs/blob/main/proposals/0006-reference-types.md).

-Other instruction require that a type be a literal.
+Other instructions require that a type be a literal.
 This is fairly common.
 The attribute `vk::ext_literal` was added to tell the compiler that is needs to add a literal value on the instruction instead of the result id of a load.
 This type of attribute would be meaningless in HLSL generally, and I will have to keep the